koviubi56/p2sn/standard.md

 The "sender" encrypts the message with the "receiver"'s public key.
 The "sender" encodes it with P2SN Base64 (specified above) and adds a(n) `\x04` at the end.
 The "sender" sends this message to the "receiver".

+The "receiver" removes the `\x04` at the end.
 The "receiver" decodes the got message with P2SN Base64 (specified above).
-The "receiver" removes the `\x04` at the end.
-The "receiver" decrypts the message with the "sender"'s public key.
+The "receiver" decrypts the message with the "receiver"'s private key.
 If the "receiver" is the server, it MUST responde; if it's the client, it MAY responde.